Computer-Programming-I-UIS/game-let-it-dream/README.md

 **Controls:**\
 Here you can move freely to learn to play and be prepared:
 ![./P_5.png](./P_5.PNG)
+The rest we leave to your hands: inspect, think, learn and enjoy.

 # **Credits:**
 All the 'Sprites' of this video game were made by the authors.\